EmreKp/spring101/README.md

 Create an object and return it as JSON instead of string.

 ### Dependency Injection - Autowiring
 We should write business logic to services and autowire in controller.
+It provides injecting classes without instantiating.

 ### application.properties
 properties file only consists: